mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

-However, there is a diffeence that a holds an already generated value, but b only has the condition to generate the values.
+However, there is a difference that a holds an already generated value, but b only has the condition to generate the values.

 ```python